ezra-en/react-native-soundtouch/CONTRIBUTING.md

 yarn lint --fix
 ```

-Remember to add tests for your change if possible.
-Run the unit tests by:
+~~Remember to add tests for your change if possible.
+Run the unit tests by:~~

 ```sh
 yarn test
 ```

+Jest doesn't support testing of Native Modules.
+The docs tell you to mock native code, which misses the point of testing a native module entirely.

 ### Commit message convention